 For 15 years, Ms. Aguiar has been developing strategies to serve the people living at base of the socio-economic pyramid for institutions such as IDB, CGAP (World Bank) and national and international foundations.
 Together with corporations, she worked on knowledge management, impact assessment and innovation projects in the areas of financial inclusion, education, health, technology, mass consumer goods, retail and communication.

-Rabayl Mirza is Impact Lead at the Business Call to Action.
+Rabayl Mirza is Impact Management Specialist at the Business Call to Action.
 She has a strong track record of supporting organisations and companies manage and measure their impact.
 Prior to joining BCtA, Rabayl worked as a Senior Manager for the Measurement, Learning and Evaluation function at the Aman Foundation, $100 million social impact fund of the Abraaj Group.

 At Aman, she put in place an impact framework and institutionalized evidence-based decision-making.
 She also led the Corporate Social Responsibility department for Pakistan International Container Terminal (PICT), a private shipping conglomerate.
 At PICT Rabayl set up Organization for Social Development Initiatives (OSDI) that invested in health, education and livelihoods in the rural areas of Pakistan.
 She has also worked as a consultant with Stimulus (Pvt) Ltd to provide technical support on program design and impact measurement, and as Monitoring and Evaluation lead for the Sindh Rural Support Programs, a Pakistani government initiative to improve livelihoods for women in the rural areas.